Code-Institute-Submissions/Milestone-94/README.md

 - with a new book link, where users can upload a new book.
 - with a logout page, when clicked logs out and takes you to the login page.
 - with a login and register link visible when the user is loged out.
+- searchbar that lets you search through already uploaded books.

 2. Home page.

 - Displayes the newest 3 uploaded books from each category.

 3. Single_book page